andypeacock215/Python/README.md

 I included another option where the user can input a number and it will be checked for FizzBuzz

 <img width="396" alt="2_1_2" src="https://github.com/user-attachments/assets/33b9831a-2a35-4200-a30e-d9864fccb83e" />

+### [Here](https://colab.research.google.com/github/andypeacock215/Python/blob/main/Portfolio_code_examples.ipynb) you can find working examples of these, and some of my other favourite non-data coding.

 ## Project 2 - Working with a small dataset